Pi-0r-Tau/Epilepsy-Active-protection-Extension-/README.md

         The pixel data is converted to greyscale using the luminance formula.

 3. Frame buffering:
-         Th greyscale frames are stored in a buffer to keep track of recent frames.
+         The greyscale frames are stored in a buffer to keep track of recent frames.

+4. Frame difference:
+         For each new frame, the function processFrameDifference calculates the absolute difference between the current greyscale frame and the previous greyscale frame.

 ## Works on:
 - YouTube: